drewpendergrass/CHEEREIO/docs/Running-the-ensemble.rst

 Users indicate that they would like to use this ensemble spinup method by setting ``DO_ENS_SPINUP`` to ``true`` within the ``ens_config.json`` file, and also specify the start and end times of ensemble spinup with the ``ENS_SPINUP_START`` and ``ENS_SPINUP_END`` entries.
 History frequency and duration settings for ensemble spinup are set with the ``SPINUP_HISTORY_freq`` and ``SPINUP_HISTORY_dur`` entries, and in particular can be set to be much more coarse than the regular ensemble, saving disk space.
 Simulation wall time and memory are set with ``EnsSpinupWallTime`` and ``EnsCtrlSpinupMemory``; because assimilation is turned off for ensemble spinup, users can request much less memory (instead requesting an amount appropriate for a normal GEOS-Chem simulation)

 If you are using this approach, set the ``ASSIM_START_DATE`` entry in ``ens_config.json`` to time ``START_DATE`` plus ``ASSIM_TIME``.
 This is to avoid accidentally combining the two ensemble spinup methods, which would waste computational resources.

+If you use the separate ensemble spinup run, CHEEREIO will install two convenient utilities in the scratch folder: (1) ``restore_backup.batch``, which restores your ensemble to the backup condition when executed, and (2) ``copy_backup_into_new_ensemble.batch``, which makes an entirely new ensemble with a new name based on your backup (useful for sensitivity simulations).
+For more details, see the :ref:`restore backup` and :ref:`duplicate backup` sections respectively.

 .. _Spread amplification: